Insights from Generative Modeling for Neural Video Compression: Video Compression through Deep Autoregressive Modeling

 \section{Video Compression through Deep Autoregressive Modeling}

-We first review low-latency video compression, including the classical technique of predictive coding.
-We then draw connections between data compression and data modeling with a Masked Autoregressive Flow (MAF), a generative model based on a temporal autoregressive transform that resembles predictive coding.
+We first review low-latency video compression, including the classical predictive coding technique.
+We then draw connections between data compression and data modeling with a Masked Autoregressive Flow (MAF) \cite{papamakarios2017masked}, a generative model based on a temporal autoregressive transform that resembles predictive coding.
 Finally, inspired by hierarchical autoregressive flow models \cite{marino2020improving}, we combine the strength of autoregressive modeling with the end-to-end optimizable transform coding approach of VAEs \cite{balle2020nonlinear}, resulting in a sequential VAE \cite{chung2015recurrent} with an autoregressive encoding/decoding transform.
-The resulting model captures many existing neural video compression methods such as \cite{agustsson2020scale, lu2019dvc, yang2020autoregressive}, and serves as the basis of our proposed improvements to the decoding transform as well as the prior model.
+The resulting model captures many existing neural video compression methods \cite{lu2019dvc, liu2019learned, lin2020m, lu2020content, agustsson2020scale,yang2020autoregressive}, and serves as the basis of our proposed improvements to the decoding transform as well as the prior model.

-A word on notation: we use bold letters (e.g., $\x, \z$) to denote random variables, and variables with superscripts to indicate deterministically computed quantities (e.g., $\hatx, \barz$); we use $p(\x)$ to denote the probability distribution or density induced by random variable $\x$, and write $P(\x)$ to emphasize when it is a probability mass function.
+\textbf{Notation.} We use bold letters (e.g., $\x, \z$) to denote random variables and variables with superscripts to indicate deterministically computed quantities (e.g., $\hatx, \barz$).
+We use $p(\x)$ to denote the probability distribution or density induced by random variable $\x$ and write $P(\x)$ to emphasize when it is a probability mass function.